DivitSingh/The_Rise_Of_Wesnoth_Rework/README.md

 A rework of **The Battle for Wesnoth**'s 'The Rise of Wesnoth' campaign.

 ## Campaign Description
-Lead Prince Haldric through the destruction of the Green Isle and across the Ocean to establish the very kingdom of Wesnoth itself.
-The confrontation with Lich-Lord Jevyan awaits...
+The reckless actions of the heir to Southbay have created a crisis, the scale of which the inhabitants of the Green Isle could not fathom in even their worst nightmares.
+Lead Prince Haldric of Stormvale as he defends his people from the wrath of the Wesfolk Lich-Lords and previously unknown monsters they have unleashed upon the isle.
-- **Scenario Count**: 2/11 (Tentative)
+- **Scenario Count**: 4/11 (Tentative)
 - **Difficulty Level**: Hard

 ## Developers